SternI/FortniteOffsets/README.md

 PlayerName: 0xA68
 ```

-### If anyone going to post it somewhere Please Credit!
+### If anyone going to post it somewhere Please Credit: https://discord.gg/pnEvzVgdn9 or just Stern